fusionjs/fusionjs.github.io/documentation/docs/guides/creating-a-plugin/tokens.md

 # Tokens

-Tokens are used by the Fusion.js [dependency injection](creating-a-plugin#dependency-injection) system to define the dependency tree of an application.
+Tokens are used by the Fusion.js [dependency injection](../creating-a-plugin#dependency-injection) system to define the dependency tree of an application.
 Tokens are designed to bridge the gap between the type checking and runtime information.
 Your app may register your own Fusion.js plugin to a token to control behavior of your application or test.

 ## Type safety

 Tokens provide type safety for applications by allowing for plugins to define the shape of their requirements.
-For example, anything registered with a type of Token<Logger>, must implement the Logger interface to pass type checking.
+For example, anything registered with a type of `Token<Logger>` must implement the Logger interface to pass type checking.

 ```js
 // src/plugins/loggerPlugin.js